Summer Day Camp Handbook

 Registering for Summer Day Camps

-Remember, registration for summer day camps opens on April 9 at 6am.
+Remember, registration for summer day camps opens on April 8 at 6am.

-Take advantage of Saanich RecOnline's wish list feature to make registration easier and faster.
+Use Saanich RecOnline’s wish list feature to make registration easier and faster.
 When you find a camp you’re interested in, click the heart icon to add it to your wish list.
 On registration day, your wish-listed camps will be in one place and ready to add to your cart!

-Tip #5: Double-check that we have your correct phone number
+Tip: Ensure we have your correct phone number

-Understanding camp charges
+Understanding camp fees

 Understanding our refund policy